leilow/python_crash_course/README.md

 Python Crash Course by Eric Matthes

 Working through the book Python Crash Course, and I thought I'd upload the practice problems.
+This is more for personal reference, and practicing how to upload to GitHub.